Learn to Speak Alaskan

 Learn to “Speak Alaskan”

-Alaska is unique in every way - it even has its own vocabulary.
-We offer you a guide to some of the words and phrases, ancient and recent, known only to those who inhabit Alaska.
-Study these terms and you just might convince the locals that you are a true sourdough.
+Alaska is unique in every way – it even has its own vocabulary.
+We offer you a guide to some of Alaskan words and saying, ancient and recent, known only to those who inhabit Alaska.
+Study these Alaskan terms and you just might convince the locals that you are a true “sourdough.”